ArrowElectronics/aws-iot-dragonpulse-js/admin/dashboard.md

 ```

 The bucket must now be configured to accept web requests.
 This is a two-step
-process which first involves setting a bucket policy.
-The prototypical
+process that first involves setting a bucket policy.
+Edit the
-bucket policy needs to be modified to use the name of the bucket
+ui/policy/bucket-policy.json file and update the ARN to use the bucket name

 ```json
 "arn:aws:s3:::dragonpulse-${identifier}/*"
 ```

-Once the bucket name has been set, configure the bucket policy using the
+Once the bucket policy has been modified, configure the bucket policy using the
 following command

 ```sh